-When shopping for a high-risk life insurance plan, it is extremely important to work with a professional who is familiar with this type of coverage.
-This will help you to better ascertain a more realistic premium quote, as well as to help ensure that all of the appropriate paperwork and information has been submitted.
+When shopping for a high-risk life insurance plan, it is important to work with a professional who is familiar with this type of coverage.
+This will help you to ascertain a more realistic premium quote, as well as to help ensure that all of the appropriate paperwork and information has been submitted.

 Is High-Risk Life Insurance Coverage Right for You?

 High-risk life insurance is not right for everyone – even if you have certain types of pre-existing medical conditions.
-However, you could be a candidate for this type of coverage if you have had surgeries and/or treatments for more serious health issues, such as certain forms of cancer, high blood pressure, heart attack, diabetes, and/or stroke.
+However, you could be a candidate for this type of coverage if you have had surgeries and/or treatments for more severe health issues, such as certain forms of cancer, high blood pressure, heart attack, diabetes, and/or stroke.

 In some cases, an individual may be in good health, but he or she is fearful of needles, and therefore does not want to take part in a medical examination for underwriting purposes.
 Here, too, could be a good candidate for a guaranteed issue or high-risk life insurance policy.

 It is important to keep in mind, though, that while the chances of getting approved for high risk or guaranteed issue life insurance may be good, the premium that you pay for this coverage can be substantially higher than a medically underwritten policy.